tsuisl717/HypersFun_SOL/README.md

    ```bash
    npm run dev
    ```
-4. Open <http://localhost:3000> and connect a wallet.
-On devnet, grab test USDC from the [/faucet](http://localhost:3000/faucet) page.
+4. Open <http://localhost:3000>, switch your wallet to **Solana Devnet**, then connect.
+Grab test SOL/USDC from the [/faucet](http://localhost:3000/faucet) page before launching or buying into a vault.

 ### Scripts